plone/training/mastering_plone/dexterity_3.rst

 :py:meth:`_sponsors` is cached for an hour using `plone.memoize <http://docs.plone.org/manage/deploying/performance/decorators.html#timeout-caches>`_.
 This way we don't need to keep all sponsor objects in memory all the time.
 But we'd have to wait for up to an hour until changes will be visible.

-Instead we'll cache until one of the sponsors is modified by using a callable :py:function:`_sponsors_cachekey` that returns a number that changes when a sponsor is modified.
+Instead we'll cache until one of the sponsors is modified by using a callable :py:func:`_sponsors_cachekey` that returns a number that changes when a sponsor is modified.

   ..  code-block:: python